SQream/sqream_docs/operational_guides/delete_guide.rst

 Deleting Rows from a Table
 ------------------------------
-The following example shows how to delete rows from a table.
+The following example shows how to delete rows from a table:

 1. Display the table: